-- The considerable amount of time. - The status of Novell ZENworks PreAgent service is not Started in the Windows Service Control Manager. - The %SystemRoot%\novell\zenworks\bin\zenpreagent.installerr file contains the following error message:
+- The local icon displays the installation status as "Starting..." for a considerable amount of time. - The status of Novell ZENworks PreAgent service is not Started in the Windows Service Control Manager. - The

+%SystemRoot%\novell\zenworks\bin\zenpreagent.installerr file contains the following error message: